manospits/Phenesthe/README.md

 # Phenesthe

-'_Phenesthe_' (orig. φαίνεσθαι) is a system for the representation and processing of instantaneous and durative temporal phenomena.
+_Phenesthe_ (orig. φαίνεσθαι) is a system for the representation and processing of instantaneous and durative temporal phenomena.
 Temporal phenomena may be:
 - events (instantaneous)
 - states (durative)
 - dynamic temporal phenomena (durative)

-Given an input stream of input phenomena '_Phenesthe_' will produce the instants or intervals at which user defined temporal phenomena are true or hold.
+Given an input stream of input phenomena _Phenesthe_ will produce the instants or intervals at which user defined temporal phenomena are true or hold.
 More details can be found in "_M.
-Pitsikalis, A. Lisitsa and Shan Luo.
+Pitsikalis, A. Lisitsa and S. Luo.
 2021.
 Representation and Processing of Instantaneous and Durative Temporal Phenomena.
 Pre-proceedings paper presented at the 31st International Symposium on Logic-Based Program Synthesis and Transformation (LOPSTR 2021) [arXiv:2108.13365](https://arxiv.org/abs/2108.13365)_"
 ## Features

 - A user friendly language that allows the definition of temporal phenomena